-4.2.19 RAID 6 Rotating Parity 0 with Data Restart (PRL=06, RLQ=01)
+4.2.22 RAID-6 Rotating Parity 0 with Data Restart (PRL=06, RLQ=01)

-The following table defines the variables and indices that are required to describe the RAID-6 data layout and parity computation.
+Figure 23 gives an example of RAID-6 called Rotating Parity 0 with Data Restart.
+Table 11 defines the indices and constants that are used to describe the RAID-6 data layout and parity computation.